 Federal student loan forgiveness options

 There are new student loan forgiveness laws that actually benefit a wide range of workers.
 Public service employees can qualify for full loan forgiveness after making 10 years of monthly payments on their federal student loans.
-By contrast, private sector employees must make 20-25 years of monthly payments on their federal student loans to have their remaining balance wiped away.

-Below is a list of the public service fields that will qualify for loan forgiveness.
+Below is a partial list of the public service fields that will qualify for loan forgiveness.
 Ask your loan servicer for complete details about how to take advantage of this generous program:

 - Government, military service, emergency management, public safety, law enforcement, public health, public education.
 (In addition, military personnel on active duty will be able to defer payments on their loans, and service members who are returning to civilian life will be able to defer payments for more than a year.)